lisitsyn/tapkee/README.md

 	(keyword1=value1, keyword2=value2)

+Such syntax is possible due to comma operator overloading which groups all assigned keywords in the comma separated list.

 Keywords are defined in the `tapkee::keywords` namespace.
 Currently, the following keywords are defined: `method`, `eigen_method`, `neighbors_method`, `num_neighbors`, `target_dimension`, `diffusion_map_timesteps`, `gaussian_kernel_width`, `max_iteration`, `spe_global_strategy`,